high-tech-hobo/portfolio/README.md

 <img src="https://raw.githubusercontent.com/high-tech-hobo/portfolio/master/pictures/capstone_final.jpg" width="500" height="500" />

 This is the image used to burn the screen I used to ink directly onto the pedestal.
-I had just started the process of printing and hand cutting out the letters when i realized it was going to be beyond slow.
+I had just started the process of printing and hand cutting out the letters when I realized it was going to be beyond slow.
 So I took a risk with my freshly sanded and painted pedestal and tried screen printing right onto the side, and it worked out great.

 <img src="https://raw.githubusercontent.com/high-tech-hobo/portfolio/master/pictures/pedestal_front.png" width="500" height="266" />